huggle/huggle3-qt-lx/README.md

 get a developer access to directly push if they need it.
 If you want to join a huggle developer team, please see https://meta.wikimedia.org/wiki/Huggle/Members and insert yourself

+This repository is running CI using travis, if you want to change anything what doesn't require sanity check, like documentation or comments, please append [ci skip] to your message

 Reporting bugs
 ===============